mithil3599/Mentorness-projects/README.md

-# Mentorness data science and anakytics-projects
+# Mentorness data science and analysis -projects
 ## Here Are Some Sample PPTs and Source codes screenshots